Skip to main content

 • Server unreachable

-The following listed mobile states may provide a better indication of the state that the sensor is currently in.
-(For detail and recommendations for the following issues please see the sensor detail screen section of the user guide):
+The following listed mobile states may provide a better indication of the current state of the sensor.
+(For details and recommendations for the following issues, please see the sensor detail screen section of the user guide):

 • Connected